Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

   [source] @id=sorted-data @sort={"id":"desc"}

-If using autoAggregationTables and sorting by an aggregate column, then the name given should be the name of the aggregate, not the name of the underlying field in the document.
-In autoAggregationTables mode it is also possible to specify either the field specified in the `unique_field` option or any of the fields specified in the additional `fields` array option.
+If using composite or term aggregation mode and sorting by an aggregate column, then the name given should be the name of the aggregate, not the name of the underlying field in the document.
+In these modes it is also possible to specify either the field specified in the `unique_field` option or any of the fields specified in the additional `fields` array option.

 **uniqueField**